MuellerMarius/route_network/README.md

 ## Instructions

 You can enter airport pairs on the **Data Edit** page by using the respective four letter [ICAO airport codes](https://en.wikipedia.org/wiki/ICAO_airport_code) and assign a category to it.
+If you don't know the respective airport code you can simply use _Lookup Airport_ to search for either the airport name or the ICAO-, or IATA-code.

 To just view a basic example simply _Load sample data_.
 The **Map Display** page then shows all the entered routings and allows the user to view the whole network of flights that e.g. he has taken.

+## Resources

+- The topologies for the world map are provided by [TopoJSON](https://github.com/topojson/world-atlas)

+- The airport database is provided by [Open Flights](https://github.com/jpatokal/openflights)

 ## Installation and Setup Instructions